BobbyHoltzner/MACE/README.md

 ```

 ## <a name="mace-gui"></a> MACE GUI
-To run the MACE GUI, you will need [NodeJS](https://nodejs.org/en/) installed and configured.
-Once configured, navigate to `MACE/ElectronGUI/` and run `npm install`.
+To run the MACE GUI, you will need [NodeJS](https://nodejs.org/en/) installed and configured as well as [Yarn](https://yarnpkg.com/en/docs/getting-started).
+Once configured, navigate to `MACE/ElectronGUI/` and run `yarn install`.
 Once the installer installs the required Node packages, run the following two commands in separate terminals:

 ```
 **Terminal 1:**
-$ npm run watch
+$ yarn run watch

 *** Terminal 2:**
-$ npm run start
+$ yarn run start
 ```
 If successful, the MACE GUI will run, and you should see a vehicle connected similar to below.
 Note: You may have to adjust the position of the map or the simulated vehicle.